 Rhodes Art and Art History Maymester: Archaeological Fieldwork in Greece

 This program is a supervised training course in the methods of Classical archaeology at a controlled excavation and in the relationship between newly discovered artifacts and those in museums.
-Students will live in Greece and participate as crewmembers in the excavation, registration, restoration, and publication of archaeological objects.
+Students will live in Greece and participate as crew members in the excavation, registration, restoration, and publication of archaeological objects.
 They will also study famous art objects and sites in an academic and museum setting, tracing the life history of such an object from discovery to display and publication.
-Focusing on Crete in the Bronze Age, ca. 3000-1100 BCE, students will have the opportunity to examine the art of the Minoans at first hand.
+Focusing on ancient Greece (ca. 3000 - 30 BCE), students will have the opportunity to examine the art of the Greeks at first hand.

 4 credits, fulfills F5 and F11, also counts toward Ancient Studies requirement for Art History major or counts as an elective for any major in Dept. of Art and Art History